VTB's Kostin says would be "surprised" if Generali sells stake

-MOSCOW, June 9 Russian bank VTB's chief executive Andrei Kostin would be "very surprised" if Italy's biggest insurer Assicurazioni Generali sells its minority stake in VTB to raise cash, he said late on Friday.
+MOSCOW Russian bank VTB's (VTBR.MM) chief executive Andrei Kostin would be "very surprised" if Italy's biggest insurer Assicurazioni Generali (GASI.MI) sells its minority stake in VTB to raise cash, he said late on Friday.

 Last week, Mario Greco was picked to lead Generali, and is expected to make plans for gathering the estimated 2.5-3 billion euros needed to buy the remaining 49 percent of a venture Generali has with PPF, which is controlled by Czech businessman Petr Kellner.